Tony Vitello

-Anthony Gregory Vitello (born October 10, 1978) is an American professional baseball manager who is the manager of the San Francisco Giants of Major League Baseball (MLB).
-Vitello previously coached at the college level with the Tennessee Volunteers, who made five NCAA regionals (2019, 2021–2024), four NCAA super regionals (2021–2024), and three College World Series appearances (2021, 2023, 2024), winning the College World Series National Championship in 2024 over Texas A&M for the Volunteers’ first-ever national title.
+Anthony Gregory Vitello (/vaɪˈtɛloʊ/ vy-TEL-oh; born October 9, 1978) is an American professional baseball manager who is the manager for the San Francisco Giants of Major League Baseball (MLB).
+Vitello previously coached at the college level with the Tennessee Volunteers, who made five NCAA regionals (2019, 2021–2024), four NCAA super regionals (2021–2024), and three College World Series appearances (2021, 2023, 2024), winning the College World Series in 2024 over Texas A&M for the Volunteers’ first-ever national title.

-In 2025, Vitello left Tennessee to become the manager of the Giants, becoming the first college manager to immediately take on the role of manager when moving to the professional level.
+In 2025, Vitello left Tennessee to become the manager of the Giants, becoming the first college head coach to immediately take on the role of major-league manager when moving to the professional level.

 Early life and education

+Anthony Gregory Vitello was born on October 9, 1978, in St. Louis, Missouri.
+Vitello grew up as the only boy of his parents' four children.

-A native of St. Louis, Missouri, Vitello attended De Smet High School, where his father Greg was a hall-of-fame soccer and baseball coach for 46 years and won soccer titles in 1991, 1993, 1995, 1997, and 2011, in addition to a baseball state championship in 2000.
+A native of St. Louis, Missouri, he attended De Smet High School, where his father Greg was a soccer and baseball coach for 46 years and won soccer titles in 1991, 1993, 1995, 1997, and 2011, in addition to a baseball state championship in 2000.
+Greg Vitello was later elected to the Missouri Sports Hall of Fame.
 Tony played both sports for his father and was on the state-champion soccer team in 1997.
+He grew up a Chicago Cubs fan and was at game 7 of the 2016 World Series with his father.

 After high school, Vitello attended Spring Hill College, a Division II school in Mobile, Alabama, for a year before transferring to the University of Missouri.
 He was a three-year letter-winner for the Missouri Tigers baseball team (2000–02) under head coach Tim Jamieson, where he earned Academic All-Big 12 Conference honors as a senior and was named to the Big One Commissioner's Honor Roll twice.